cds-snc/gc-articles/README.md

 ```

 This will first prompt you for the version you would like to deploy, and it will create a PR titled `Production release: [version number]` which simply
-updates the manifest of deployed versions.
+updates the deployed versions manifest.

 Merging this PR will release the previously tagged container to Production.